dotlas/golden-plate-map/README.md

 ### Start the Development Server

-Begin interacting with the project by starting the development server:
+Begin interacting with the app by starting the development server:

 ```bash
 pnpm dev